Bawrer/Intermediate-JavaScript/README.md

  The Fetch API is a modern JavaScript interface for making network requests, such as fetching resources from a server or making API calls, in a web browser.
 It provides a more powerful and flexible alternative to the older XMLHttpRequest (XHR) API.
 The Fetch API is designed to be more straightforward to use and is based on promises, making it easier to work with asynchronous operations.
+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+# DAY 4

+# Regular Expressions

+A regular expression consists of a pattern and optional flags.

+## There are two syntaxes to create a regular expression object.

+#### 1. The long syntax:

+regexp = new RegExp("pattern", "flags");

+### 2 The short one, using slashes "/":

+regexp = /pattern/; // no flags
+regexp = /pattern/gmi; // with flags g,m and i (to be covered soon)

+Slashes "/" tell JavaScript that we are creating a regular expression.
+They play the same role as quotes for strings.

+## Patterns and Flags

+ A regular expression consists of a pattern and optional flags.

+There are two syntaxes to create a regular expression object.

+1. The long syntax:

+regexp = new RegExp("pattern", "flags");

+2 The short one, using slashes "/":

+regexp = /pattern/; // no flags
+regexp = /pattern/gmi; // with flags g,m and i (to be covered soon)

+Slashes "/" tell JavaScript that we are creating a regular expression.
+They play the same role as quotes for strings.

+Usage

+ To search inside a string, we can use method search.

+Here’s an example:

+let str = "I love JavaScript!"; // will search here

+let regexp = /love/;

+alert( str.search(regexp) ); // 2

+Colors

+From here on the color scheme is:

+regexp – red
+string (where we search) – blue result – green

+#### When to use new RegExp?

+Normally we use the short syntax /.../.
+But it does not support variable insertions ${...}.

+On the other hand, new RegExp allows to construct a pattern dynamically from a string, so it’s more flexible.

+Here’s an example of a dynamically generated regexp:

+let tag = prompt("Which tag you want to search?", "h2");

+let regexp = new RegExp([Math Processing Error]);

+// finds <h2> by default

+alert( "<h1> <h2> <h3>".search(regexp));

+ Regular expressions may have flags that affect the search.

+There are only 6 of them in JavaScript:

+i
+With this flag the search is case-insensitive: no difference between A and a .

+g
+With this flag the search looks for all matches, without it – only the first one

+m
+Multiline mode.

+s
+“Dotall” mode, allows . to match newlines.

+u
+Enables full unicode support.
+The flag enables correct processing of surrogate pairs.

+y
+Sticky mode

+Flags

+ Regular expressions may have flags that affect the search.

+There are only 6 of them in JavaScript:

+i
+With this flag the search is case-insensitive: no difference between A and a .

+g
+With this flag the search looks for all matches, without it – only the first one

+m
+Multiline mode.

+s
+“Dotall” mode, allows . to match newlines.

+u
+Enables full unicode support.
+The flag enables correct processing of surrogate pairs.

+y
+Sticky mode.

+Methods of RegExp and String

+ To search for all matches:

+Use regexp g flag and:

+Get a flat array of matches – str.match(reg)
+Get an array or matches with details – str.matchAll(reg).
+To search for the first match only:

+Get the full first match – str.match(reg) (without g flag).
+Get the string position of the first match – str.search(reg).
+Check if there’s a match – regexp.test(str).
+Find the match from the given position – regexp.exec(str) (set regexp.lastIndex to position).
+To replace all matches:

+Replace with another string or a function result – str.replace(reg, str|func) To split the string by a separator:

+str.split(str|reg)

+Character classes

+ A character class is a special notation that matches any symbol from a certain set.

+For the start, let’s explore a “digit” class.
+It’s written as \d.
+We put it in the pattern, that means “any single digit”.

+For instance, the let’s find the first digit in the phone number:

+let str = "+7(903)-123-45-67";

+let reg = /\d/;

+alert( str.match(reg) ); // 7

+Without the flag g, the regular expression only looks for the first match, that is the first digit \d.

+Let’s add the g flag to find all digits:

+let str = "+7(903)-123-45-67";

+let reg = /\d/g;

+alert( str.match(reg) ); // array of matches: 7,9,0,3,1,2,3,4,5,6,7

+alert( str.match(reg).join('') ); // 79035419441

+That was a character class for digits.
+There are other character classes as well.

+Most used are:

+\d (“d” is from “digit”)

+A digit: a character from 0 to 9.

+\s (“s” is from “space”)

+A space symbol: that includes spaces, tabs, newlines.

+Word boundary \b

+ A word boundary \b – is a special character class.

+It does not denote a character, but rather a boundary between characters.

+For instance, \bJava\b matches Java in the string Hello, Java!, but not in the script Hello, JavaScript!.

+alert( "Hello, Java!".match(/\bJava\b/) ); // Java

+alert( "Hello, JavaScript!".match(/\bJava\b/) ); // null

+The boundary has “zero width” in a sense that usually a character class means a character in the result (like a wordly character or a digit), but not in this case.

+The boundary is a test.

+When regular expression engine is doing the search, it’s moving along the string in an attempt to find the match.
+At each string position it tries to find the pattern.

+Inverse Classes

+ For every character class there exists an “inverse class”, denoted with the same letter, but uppercased.

+The “reverse” means that it matches all other characters, for instance:

+\D
+Non-digit: any character except \d, for instance a letter.

+\S
+Non-space: any character except \s, for instance a letter.

+\W
+Non-wordly character: anything but \w.

+\B
+Non-boundary: a test reverse to \b.

+In the beginning of the chapter we saw how to get all digits from the phone +7(903)-123-45-67.

+One way was to match all digits and join them:

+let str = "+7(903)-123-45-67";

+alert( str.match(/\d/g).join('') ); // 79031234567

+An alternative, shorter way is to find non-digits \D and remove them from the string:

+let str = "+7(903)-123-45-67";

+alert( str.replace(/\D/g, "") ); // 79031234567

+Spaces are regular characters

+ Usually we pay little attention to spaces.
+For us strings 1-5 and 1 - 5 are nearly identical.
+But if a regexp doesn’t take spaces into account, it may fail to work.
+Let’s try to find digits separated by a dash: alert( "1 - 5".match(/\d-\d/) ); // null, no match!
+Here we fix it by adding spaces into the regexp \d - \d: alert( "1 - 5".match(/\d - \d/) ); // 1 - 5, now it works
+A space is a character.
+Equal in importance with any other character.
+Of course, spaces in a regexp are needed only if we look for them.
+Extra spaces (just like any other extra characters) may prevent a match: alert( "1-5".match(/\d - \d/) ); // null, because the string 1-5 has no spaces In other words, in a regular expression all characters matter, spaces too.

+A dot is any character

+ The dot "." is a special character class that matches “any character except a newline”.

+For instance:

+alert( "Z".match(/./) ); // Z

+Or in the middle of a regexp:

+let reg = /CS.4/;

+alert( "CSS4".match(reg) ); // CSS4

+alert( "CS-4".match(reg) ); // CS-4

+alert( "CS 4".match(reg) ); // CS 4 (space is also a character)

+Please note that the dot means “any character”, but not the “absense of a character”.
+There must be a character to match it:

+alert( "CS4".match(/CS.4/) ); // null, no match because there's no character for the dot

+The dotall “s” flag

+ Usually a dot doesn’t match a newline character.

+For instance, A.B matches A, and then B with any character between them, except a newline.

+This doesn’t match:

+alert( "A\nB".match(/A.B/) ); // null (no match)

+// a space character would match, or a letter, but not \n

+Sometimes it’s inconvenient, we really want “any character”, newline included.

+That’s what s flag does.
+If a regexp has it, then the dot "." match literally any character:

+alert( "A\nB".match(/A.B/s) ); // A\nB (match!)

+## Escaping, Special character

+ As we’ve seen, a backslash "\" is used to denote character classes.
+So it’s a special character in regexps (just like in a regular string).

+There are other special characters as well, that have special meaning in a regexp.
+They are used to do more powerful searches.
+Here’s a full list of them: [ \ ^ $ . | ? * + ( ).

+Don’t try to remember the list – soon we’ll deal with each of them separately and you’ll know them by heart automatically.

+Escaping
+Let’s say we want to find a dot literally.
+Not “any character”, but just a dot.

+To use a special character as a regular one, prepend it with a backslash: \..

+That’s also called “escaping a character”.